 What can you do to reverse the effects of poor posture and kyphosis?

 1. Stay hydrated

 This tip is simple.
 Not only is drinking water good for you, staying hydrated means you’ll be getting up more often to walk to the bathroom - a win-win!

 Outside of professional help, the biggest way to prevent and reverse the effect is to practice good posture.
-Exercise and yoga benefit greatly as well to retrain and strengthen weak muscles and increase flexibility.
+Exercise, yoga and Pilates benefit the body in many ways, including retraining and strengthening weak muscles, improving endurance and increasing flexibility.

 3. Use calendar reminders to check in with your posture

 You could also add reminders in your work calendar every 15 or 30 minutes or so to ask how you’re sitting, one to perhaps take a quick break and do some stretching, and others to make sure you’re getting enough water.

 You may be wondering, how does massage therapy and chiropractic adjustments help neck hump/kyphosis?
 After an assessment is made to address the kyphosis, as well as other concerns, a treatment plan is put into place for both in-person treatments as well as at-home care.